JonathanPierce/Algae/README.md

 	- Each postprocessor can be comprised of any number of files or subfolders, and must have a unique Python entry point here.
 - helpers
 	- Algae submodules.
 Do not modify.
+	- However, common.py does contain many potentially useful functions for your processors.
+Take a look, and feel free to use!
 - algae.py (the main program)
 - config.json (the Algae configuration file)
-- progress.json (will be automatically created)
+- progress_*.json (these will be automatically created)

 ## Corpus Folder Layout
 The corpus is the set of students/assignment you want to run cheating detection on.
 It is also where Algae will store its results.